Stability for random measures, point processes and discrete semigroups: Sibuya point process and cluster representation

-In this case we say that $\eta$ has the Sibuya distribution denoted by $\Sib(\alpha)$.
-The Sibuya distribution corresponds to the number of trials to get the first success in a series of Bernoulli trials with probability of success in the $k$th trial being $\alpha/k$, see also~\cite{Dev:92} and~\cite{Dev:93} for efficient algorithms of its simulation.
+In this case we say that $\eta$ has the Sibuya distribution and denote it by $\Sib(\alpha)$.
+The Sibuya distribution corresponds to the number of trials to get the first success in a series of Bernoulli trials with probability of success in the $k$th trial being $\alpha/k$; see also \cite{Dev92,Dev93} for efficient algorithms of its simulation.